openframeworks/ofBook/20_intro_to_graphics/chapter.md

 Unlike what we did with the rectangle brush, we are going to layer colorful, transparent circles on top of each to create a glowing haze.
 But before we get into that, we should modify our code so that we can switch between brushes while our code is running.

-Let's define an integer, `drawingMode`, that will allow us to identify which brush we are using.
-Each number from 0 through 3 will represent a unique mode - one for each basic shape we will be using.
-To make our code more human-readable, we will define an integer variable for each of those modes, e.g. `rectangleMode = 0`, etc.  Inside of `draw()` we can then check the `drawingMode` variable to determine which brush code to use.
-Finally, we will use keyboard inputs to switch between the different brush modes.
+Let's define an integer, `drawingMode`, to identify which brush we are currently using.
+Each number from 0 through 3 will represent a unique mode - one for each brush we will make.
+We will use keyboard inputs to change the `drawingMode`, and then in `draw()`, we will use `drawingMode` to determine which brush code to execute.

 Add these public variables to the header file (ofApp.h):

 	int drawingMode;
-	int rectangleMode = 0;
-	int circleMode = 1;
-	int lineMode = 2;
+	int rectangleMode = 0;  // We define these modes to make our code more readable int circleMode = 1;  // This will make more sense when you see the draw() function int lineMode = 2;
 	int triangleMode = 3;

-Assign the initial drawing mode to the rectangle brush in `setup()`:

-	drawingMode = rectangleMode;

-We are going to reorganize the `draw()` function so that it looks like this:
+Assign the initial drawing mode to the rectangle brush in `setup()`using: `drawingMode = rectangleMode`.
+Now, we are going to reorganize the `draw()` function so that it looks like this:

 	// If right mouse button is pressed, then erase the screen if (isRightMousePressed) ofBackground(0);

 	// If left mouse button is pressed, then draw the appropriate brush if (isLeftMousePressed) {
 		if (drawingMode == rectangleMode) {
 			// Insert the rectangle drawing code here
 		}

-		else if (drawingMode == circleMode) {
+		else if (drawingMode == circleMode) { }
+		else if (drawingMode == lineMode) { }
+		else if (drawingMode == triangleMode) { }
 	}

-		else if (drawingMode == lineMode) {
-		}

-		else if (drawingMode == triangleMode) {
-		}
-	}

 Scroll down in ofApp.cpp to find the [`keyPressed(int key)`](http://openframeworks.cc/documentation/application/ofBaseApp.html#!show_keyPressed keyPressed "Documentation Page") function.
 Similar to `mousePressed(...)`, this function is called any time a key is pressed, and it receives  an `int` called `key` to identify which key is currently being pressed.
 We will use `key` to change our `drawingMode` variable: press "r" for rectangle mode, "c" for circle mode, etc.

-But how exactly does an `int` tell us which key has been pressed?
+**(omit section if covered in C++)** But how exactly does an `int` tell us which key has been pressed?
 That `int` is the ASCII code for the key that was pressed.
 Check out the [ASCII wiki](http://en.wikipedia.org/wiki/ASCII "ASCII Wiki Page") for details, but for this chapter, it is enough to know that ASCII is an agreed upon system for assigning numbers to characters.
 It turns out to be quite easy to check if the ASCII integer `key` represents a particular character.
 In C++, we can compare an integer like `key` with a character directly using `==` or `!=`.
 Add these lines to the `keyPressed(...)` function:

-	if (key == 'r') drawingMode = rectangleMode;
-	else if (key == 'c') drawingMode = circleMode;
-	else if (key == 'l') drawingMode = lineMode;
+	if (key == 'r') drawingMode = rectangleMode;  // It is important to use `r` and not "r" here else if (key == 'c') drawingMode = circleMode;  // See C++ Basics chapter on strings vs char for more info else if (key == 'l') drawingMode = lineMode;
 	else if (key == 't') drawingMode = triangleMode;

-**[Explain char vs int, the double quote vs single quote.
-Or is this in c++ chapter]**

-Whew!
-Not much changes when we run the code, but the new architecture allows more flexibility as we create brushes.
-We are ready for hazy, transparent circles.
+Whew, circle time!
 Instead of drawing an explosion of shapes, we are going to draw a giant transparent circle, then draw a slightly smaller transparent circle on top of it, then repeat, repeat, repeat.

 We've only used opaque grayscale colors so far.
 We can add transparency by adding an extra parameter to `ofSetColor(...)` (e.g.`ofSetColor(255, 50)`).
 That second parameter represents the alpha channel.
-It takes a value from '0' to '255' where '0' is completely transparent and '255' is completely opaque.
+It takes a value from '0' (completely transparent) to '255' (completely opaque).

 Before we use colors that have an alpha channel, we need to enable something called "alpha blending."
 If we held up two pieces of transparent paper - one red and one blue - and looked through them, the world would appear purple.
-The colors would blend.
-(Well, that's not exactly what is happening with the physics of light, but stick with me.)
-This blending happens "by default" in the world, we can't turn off physics.
-In our code, this blending costs computing power, so alpha blending may be disabled by default in our openFrameworks project.  [`ofEnableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAlphaBlending "ofEnableAlphaBlending Documentation Page") allow us to turn alpha blending on when we want it, and [`ofDisableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofDisableAlphaBlending "ofDisableAlphaBlending Documentation Page") lets us turn it off when we don't need it.
+This "blending" is a given in real life.
+In code, this blending costs computing power, so[`ofEnableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAlphaBlending "ofEnableAlphaBlending Documentation Page") allows us to turn alpha blending on when we want it, and [`ofDisableAlphaBlending()`](http://www.openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofDisableAlphaBlending "ofDisableAlphaBlending Documentation Page") lets us turn it off when we don't need it.

-Add the following line to `setup()`:

-	ofEnableAlphaBlending();
+So enable alpha blending in `setup()`.
 Now we can start working on our `draw()` function.
 We will use the `angle`, `distance`, `xOffset` and `yOffset` code like we did with the rectangle brush.
 The difference is that our `for` loop will control the radius of our circle.
 We will start with a large radius value and step its value down to 0.
 Add the following to `draw()`, but remember to put it inside of our `if (drawingMode == circleMode)` if statement:

 	int maxRadius = 100;
 	int radiusStepSize = 5;